japan-alps/chat_server/README.md

 # chat_server
-Hi,this is the application project
+Hi,this is the application project.